my-own-web-services/mows/README.md

 </div>

 MOWS makes it easy to start your own multi-computer cloud system from scratch.
 It is not just another home server OS, as it provides powerful APIs, reliability and strong isolation through the use of the extensible and ever growing Kubernetes ecosystem.
 It can run on your own or rented hardware.
-It offers an open solution, but still has you covered on all operational basics so you can focus on what truly matters.
+It offers an open solution, but still has you covered on all operational basics so you can focus on what matters to you.

 MOWS consists of five parts: Operator, Manager, Hardware, Cloud APIs and Apps.
 The parts are designed to work together seamlessly, providing a complete